 The Blue Marine Foundation is preparing the final cut of its film about the creation of the Solent's new native oyster beds.
 The film features the Hamble site and interviews with RHHA staff.
-The release date is due by the end of this year and, if available in time, will be shown at the end of this meeting.
+The release date is due in January and, if available in time, may be shared at the end of this meeting.